luqmanhakimpens/nrf52sdk-newproject/README.md

 1. Copy related from NRF5-sdk example to your workspace
 2. Move all content from $(project_dir)/PCA10040/s132/armgcc to $(project_dir)
 3. Move $(project_dir)/PCA10040/s132/config to $(project_dir)
-4. Delete unused .eww file
+4. Delete *.eww file, PCA* and hex folder as those are no longer to be used.
 5. Make new dir in $(project_dir), name it "src", move main.c to "src" dir
 6. Make new dir in $(project_dir), name it "linker", move *_gcc_nrf52.ld to "linker" dir
 7. Your project tree should look like this repo.